VitaminasG/PHP-MilkShake/README.md

 ## Demo Resources

 Added a boilerplate files to test a project.
-This should help to improve and expand application.
+This should help quicker to expand and improve an application.

 #### Demo File List: